View into the Eagle Butte Coal Mine in Gillette in Wyoming's Powder River Basin Gillette, USA

 Explore our comprehensive guides on -

-The burning of coal for electricity is hugely detrimental to the environment and the communities in the wake of its production.
-It causes contamination of water supplies, destroys landscapes, has long-lasting deadly health consequences for workers, and causes large-scale displacement.
+The burning of coal for electricity is highly detrimental to the environment and the communities affected by its production.
+It causes contamination of water supplies, destroys landscapes, has long-lasting, deadly health consequences for workers, and causes large-scale displacement.

 The majority of global coal use is found in developing countries.
-These emerging markets have been the biggest driver in global emissions growth in recent years as they urbanise, develop their economies, and attempt to keep up with increasing energy demands.
+These emerging markets have been the biggest driver of global emissions growth in recent years as they urbanise, develop their economies, and seek to keep pace with rising energy demand.

-• BHP, Rio Tinto, Shenhua Energy, and Coal India are the leading coal-producing companies.
+• BHP, Rio Tinto, Shenhua Energy, and Coal India are among the leading coal-producing companies.

 • Coal mining is one of the most dangerous jobs in the world.
 Thousands of workers die each year due to poor regulations and health complications caused by inhalation of toxic gases and dust.